 Bulk Performance Review Assignment compresses that to a few minutes.
 Admins work through a three-step wizard: filter the employee population (by department, location, role, or any combination), preview the list to confirm who's included, and confirm.
 The reviews are assigned.
 What used to be a logistical bottleneck becomes a setup step.

 This matters more than it might appear on the surface.
 One of the quiet reasons frontline performance reviews get deprioritized is that they cost more overhead per employee than office-based reviews do.
 The manager-to-employee ratios are higher.
 The workforce turns over faster, which means review lists are always slightly out of date.
+Integrating HRIS data to auto-sync employee roles and review assignments eliminates that stale-roster problem — so the list that greets a manager at cycle start actually reflects who's on the floor today.
 The administrative friction compounds.

 Reducing that friction doesn't make performance management effortless — but it removes one of the legitimate reasons HR teams delay, abbreviate, or skip cycles altogether.
+Frontline-specific performance platforms can reduce manager administrative time on review cycles by automating assignment, routing, and approval, freeing time for actual coaching conversations rather than system navigation.
 When setup takes minutes instead of hours, the calculus on whether to run a mid-year check-in changes.
+For a deeper look at how modern HCM approaches these structural barriers, the 2026 HR Trends eBook covers the shift in detail.

 The Access Problem: Performance Management Assumes a Desk